 Mental Health Talent Pipeline Project

 In 2016, we learned about our region’s critical shortage of bilingual/bicultural mental health professionals, and the challenges our Latinx neighbors have in accessing therapy.
 To address this crucial need, we launched the Mental Health Talent Pipeline Project to provide scholarships to bilingual/bicultural students in approved master’s level programs, along with stipends to help them overcome the financial stress of getting professional hours, licenses, and their first jobs in northern Sonoma County.
+In 2020 alone, we've provided nearly $90,000 in scholarships to support the next generation of mental health professionals.
+We invite you to meet the participants of the Mental Health Talent Pipeline Project in our blog post here.

 Wildfire Mental Health Collaborative